Karkusha23/WSM-PEWM/README.md

 Enemy types
 * Chaser - approaches player and deals contact damage
 * Shooter - keeps player in his line of sight as well as trying to keep distance.
-Will retreat if player gets to close
+Will retreat if player gets too close
-* DVD - wanders diagonally and bouncing off the walls like DVD logo.
+* DVD - moves diagonally and bounces off the walls like DVD logo.
 Periodically stops and shoots several bullets in 4 directions
-* Wanderer - just walks randomly
+* Wanderer - just wanders randomly
 ### Boss
 Has healthbar at the bottom of the screen.
 Player has to defeat it to go to the next level